Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Detectable Population

 where $dV_c/dz_s$ is the differential comoving volume.
 The $1/(1+z_s)$ factor accounts for the cosmological redshift and converts the source-frame merger rates into detector-frame merger rates.
 In Figure~\ref{Rmrg}, we plot this ``modified'' differential comoving volume and the total merger rates for reference.
 Since we have adopted the same population models, Figure~\ref{Rmrg} replicates Figure 1 in \cite{Li2018}.

 For fast calculation of $\rho(M_\bullet,q,z_s,\iota)$, we use the phenomenological model \texttt{IMRPhenomHM} \cite{PhenomHM}, called from the Python package \texttt{pycbc.waveform} \cite{pycbc}.

-We note that for a Type-I/II waveform mismatch of 6\%, the required $\rho$ to be distinguishable is approximately 13, larger than the threshold SNR of 8, and none of the GW sources we consider have a larger waveform mismatch.
+We note that for a type I/II waveform mismatch of 6\%, the required $\rho$ to be distinguishable is approximately 13, larger than the threshold SNR of 8, and none of the GW sources we consider have a larger waveform mismatch.
 Therefore, we may assume that the \textit{distinguishable} images are all \textit{detectable}, leading to the omission of the Heaviside function in Eq.\eqref{eqn:Ns}.
-In addition, only 0.2\% of all sample lens systems have a brighter Type-II image than the Type-I image.
-Considering errors from the lens-equation solution algorithm and the small number of events with distinguishable Type-II images, we may assume that the events with detectable or distinguishable Type-II images will most certainly have a detectable Type-I companion image.
+In addition, only 0.2\% of all sample lens systems have a brighter type II image than the type I image.
+Considering errors from the lens-equation solution algorithm and the small number of events with distinguishable type II images, we may assume that the events with detectable or distinguishable type II images will most certainly have a detectable type I companion image.

-In the following subsections, we compute the Type-II image optical depth and the magnification distribution.
+In the following subsections, we compute the type II image optical depth and the magnification distribution.
 We then summarize procedures to calculate the total BBH merger rates.
 Detailed steps and adopted parameter values are presented in Appendix~\ref{app:rmerg}.
 We then make concrete detection population for CE, ET and LIGO Voyager and discuss results.